TimothyZhang/structer/README.md

 ====

 - add tutorial and user guide
+- search in explorer
+- search ref/refby
+- sort list
+- tag support
+- each object can be marked as export/don't export(or with label)
+- confirm when trying to delete a reference object
+- batch edit list of list/union?
+- curve editing?
+- support travis/coverage?
 - add unittest
-- support travis/coverage
 - customized exporters
-- search in explorer
-- batch edit list of list?
-- curve editing?

 Version History
 ===============